MaksSieve/yt-vacancy-test/docs/methodology.md

 A load profile for the first set of test is pretty simple and includes only one operation of adding the issue: `POST /api/issues`.

 A load profile for the second set is more complex and should include more user operations.

+Each concurrent user wil share the same behaviour:

+1. make a portion of searches
+2. open some issues
+3. for each opened issue make one of mutations:
+   - comment
+   - add link
+   - changes fields

 ### Testing data